dasch-swiss/dsp-tools/README.md

   DockerHub image of the last deployed version
 - `knora/dsplib/utils/stack_handling.py`: The variable `commit_of_used_api_version` must be the commit hash of DSP-API of the version that is running on [https://admin.dasch.swiss](https://admin.dasch.swiss/help).

-## Packaging

-build frontend: build
-build backend: setuptools (using setuptools as all-inclusive is deprecated: setup.py sdist bdist_wheel) all infos in pyproject.toml, except some that don't work there are in manifest.in

-src layout
-reason to use src layout: https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure

-instead of testing the local code, test the editable installation: https://stackoverflow.com/a/4780549/14414188.
-This is done in the GitHub actions when `make install` is called before the tests are executed.
-This makes the package `dsp_tools` directly accessible in the import statements, identically to copies installed on a customer's machine.
-Otherwise, it would be necessary to `from dsp_tools.models.x import Y` - but that would break on the customer's machine, because he doesn't have `src`.

-This also solves another problem:
-Assume that inside a Python file from `src/dsp_tools/utils`, I would import a class from another Python file in `src/dsp_tools/models`: If I cannot access the other file via `from dsp_tools.models.x import Y`, and also not via `from dsp_tools.models.x import Y`, I would think to do it with a relative import: `from ..models.x import Y`.
-This would work in the IDE, but when executing test with pytest, it would not, because Relative imports depend on the location of the file that is run. https://stackoverflow.com/a/57292232/14414188

-For this reason, you always have to make an editable install before working with the dsp-tools repository

-site-packages
-├── dsp_tools
-│   ├── __init__.py
-│   ├── docker
-│   ├── dsp_tools.py
-│   ├── excel2xml.py
-│   ├── models
-│   ├── schemas
-│   └── utils
-└── dsp_tools-1.22.1.dist-info
-    ├── INSTALLER
-    ├── LICENSE
-    ├── METADATA
-    ├── RECORD
-    ├── REQUESTED
-    ├── WHEEL
-    ├── direct_url.json
-    ├── entry_points.txt
-    └── top_level.txt